YINI-lang/YINI-spec/mini spec.md

 Note: Above are all types that are supported by `miniCONFIG`, any other types are left to the host software to cast or convert to after reading (or before saving) a `miniCONFIG` document.

-## Key/Value Pairs
+## Members
-Comes in two forms:
+Members are Key/Value Pairs, they come in two forms:
 1. A single value: a key-value pair that holds only one single value.
 2. A list of values: a key-values pair that holds zero or more values (or elements).
 Elements are separated by commas.

-### A Key/Value Pair
+### Member with a Value
-The key is on the left of a equals sign `=` and the value is on the right.
+A member with one value is a Key/Value pair using the a equals sign `=`.
+The key is on the left of a equals sign and the value is on the right.
 > key = "value"
 or
 > lives = 3

-### A Key/Value-list Pair
+### Member with a List
-The key is on the left of a colon sign `:` and the values are on the right, each value separated by comma.
+A member with a list, is a Key/List pair using the colon sign `:`.
+The key is on the left of the colon and the values (zero or more values) are on the right, each value separated by a comma.
 (A final comma `,` may be accepted so parsing is not broken.)
 > key: "value1", "value2", "value3"

 or